 Whether you prefer cardiovascular exercise equipment, weight training machinery or free weights, there is a wide selection of the most up-to-date equipment at your disposal in this 3,400 square foot facility.
 Use of the facility is complimentary to all guests and includes access to our indoor pool and sun deck – located on the first floor of the hotel.

-Swedish, deep tissue and sports massage treatments may be received in our calming on-site treatment rooms or in the comfort of your guestroom.
+Therapeautic, specialty and Swedish massage treatments are available in our calming on-site treatment rooms or in the comfort of your guestroom.
 The following rates apply:

 Ninety Minutes $175